 Norah is very proud to represent Curtis Brown’s historic clients, from modern classics to classic British crime, and from poetry and criticism to true-life adventure.
 She’s also building a list of living writers, and her taste spans international literary, historical and crime fiction, and non-fiction that has something smart and unusual to say about the world, particularly about food, landscapes and technology.

 Cathy Rentzenbrink is the author of The Last Act of Love which was a Sunday Times bestseller and was shortlisted for the Wellcome Prize.
-She followed it with A Manual for Heartache and her next book Dear Reader: The Comfort and Joy of Books will be published in 2020.
+She followed it with A Manual for Heartache and Dear Reader: The Comfort and Joy of Books.
 Cathy regularly chairs literary events, interviews authors, reviews books and runs creative writing workshops.
 In previous lives, Cathy worked for Waterstones for ten years, ran the literacy charity Quick Reads, and was Books Editor at The Bookseller.

 Peter Salmon is an Australian writer living in the UK.
 His first novel, The Coffee Story (Sceptre, 2011), was a New Statesman Book of the Year.
 He has written frequently for Australian TV and radio, and for broadsheets including The Guardian and the Sydney Review of Books.
 The Blue News, his satirical column about books and publishing, was subsequently collected and published by Melbourne University Press as Uncorrected Proof (2005).
 He has received awards from the Arts Council of England and the Arts Council of Victoria, Australia, and has taught creative writing at Pembroke College, Cambridge, and Liverpool John Moore’s University.